European Theatre PhD

 Programme website: European Theatre

-Doctorate-level study is an opportunity to expand upon your interests and expertise in a community that really values research; and to make an original, positive contribution to European Theatre.
+Doctorate-level study is an opportunity to make an original, positive contribution to research in European Theatre.

 One of Europe’s foremost festival cities, with a rich artistic heritage and theatrical culture, Edinburgh is an inspirational place to study theatre.
 Researchers and practitioners are drawn here from across the globe.

-As well as the Edinburgh International Festival and Edinburgh Festival Fringe, the city is a year-round cultural treasure trove, with venues ranging from pop-ups and community spaces to the multi-stage Traverse Theatre, which provides support and opportunities for new and emerging writers.
+As well as the Edinburgh International Festival and Edinburgh Festival Fringe, the city is a year-round cultural treasure trove.
+Venues range from pop-ups and community spaces to the multi-stage Traverse Theatre, which provides support and opportunities for new and emerging writers.